File Properties

 Let's take a look at the available types of file properties.

-**Text field** allows users to give information by typing in a short free-form text, up to a single line at a time.
+**Text field** lets you give information by typing in a short free-form text, up to a single line at a time.

 <figure><img src="/files/cDwBAD8r65Jr4eFXdnVy" alt=""><figcaption></figcaption></figure>